faizaanvidhani/spotify-recommender/README.md

 <img src="./spotify-recommender.gif" width="1000vw" height="500vh"/>

+I wanted to find songs that I liked that were popular in other countries.
+So, I built a web app using Flask (backend) and React (frontend).

 Instructions for setting up and running this web application:

 1. Clone the repository.
 Setup and activate a virtual environment in the server directory.
 Install dependencies.